octarinesec/MAPL/docs/MAPL_ENGINE.md

 ## Data Structures

-The rules and message attributes data structures are defined in [definitions.go](./definitions.go)
+The rules and message attributes data structures are defined in [definitions.go](https://github.com/octarinesec/MAPL/tree/master/MAPL_engine/definitions.go)

 ## Examples
-See examples of use in [test_check.go](./tests/test_check.go)
+See examples of use in [test_check.go](https://github.com/octarinesec/MAPL/tree/master/tests/test_check.go)
-Examples of input rules and messages are in the [examples folder](./examples)
+Examples of rules and messages yaml files are in the [examples folder](https://github.com/octarinesec/MAPL/tree/master/examples)